liferay/liferay-docs/develop/tutorials/articles/arquillian-extension-liferay/00-intro.markdown

 # Arquillian Extension for Liferay

-[Arquillian](http://arquillian.org) is a extensible Java testing platform that's designed to make integration testing easy.
+[Arquillian](http://arquillian.org) is an extensible Java testing platform that's designed to make integration testing easy.
 Arquillian manages the lifecycle of setting up, starting, or connecting to a container (e.g., Tomcat), packaging your test cases and any dependent classes or resources, deploying them to the